The solidarity tax credit has 3 components:

-SpouseThe person who is married to or is in a civil union with another person, or who is his or her de facto spouse (see the definition below).
-If the relationship breaks down, the person can still be considered a spouse if the spouses have been separated for less than 90 days.
+SpouseA person who is married to or in a civil union with another person, or who is his or her de facto spouse.
+In the event of breakup, the person can still be considered a spouse if the partners are separated for less than 90 days.
+A de facto spouse is a person who, at a given time:

 The solidarity tax credit took effect in July 2011.